tom-seddon/beeblink/docs/fs.md

 execution address is &FFFFFFFF.
 (This usually means the file has a 0-byte .inf file, but these addresses can also be assigned manually.)

-`*SLOAD` produces this error if trying to load a ROM image over the BLFS itself, or if the address range would be outside the ROM area of &8000-&BFFF.
+`*SRLOAD` produces this error if trying to load a ROM image over the BLFS itself, or if the address range would be outside the ROM area of &8000-&BFFF.